Samsung/tizen-docs/docs/application/native/guides/multimedia/media-controller.md

    ret = mc_client_send_event_reply(g_server_h, server_name, request_id, result_code, NULL);
    ```

-To receive the reply of processing command on the server side:
+To receive the reply of processing command on the server side, follow these steps:

 1. Define the callback that is invoked when the server receives the reply: